-- to prevent bullying from happening between children and young people who are a part of West End Primary School - to make sure bullying is stopped as soon as possible if it does happen and that those involved receive the support they need - to provide information to all staff, children and their families about what we should all do to prevent and deal with bullying.
+- to prevent bullying from happening between children and young people who are a part of West End Primary School. - to make sure bullying is stopped as soon as possible if it does happen and that those involved receive the support they need. - to provide information to all staff, children and their families about what we should all do to prevent and deal with bullying.

-This policy should be read in conjunction with all school policies and specifically: the safeguarding, E-safety, anti-racism, discipline and behaviour, PSHE, Special Education Needs and disabilities policies and the school's equality objectives and action plan.
+This policy should be read in conjunction with all school policies and specifically: the safeguarding, E-safety, anti-racism, discipline and behaviour, PSHE, Special Education Needs and disabilities policies and the school's equality objectives and action plan related to protected characteristics under the Equality Act 2010.